gevgeny/grunt-glob-html/README.md

 ### Overview

-This grunt task allows to use [glob](https://github.com/isaacs/node-glob) syntax when you specify `src` in script tag.
+This grunt task allows to use [glob](https://github.com/isaacs/node-glob) syntax when you specify `src` in script or link tags.

 ####Initial HTML